Railway accidents in New South Wales: Brooklyn, 1913

 On 8 October 1913 at around 10:00 pm, a migrant who was employed as a packer on the railway, was run over by a north-bound train and killed.
 The body, which was terribly mutilated, was not found till about 6.00am the following morning (9th).

 Exeter, 1914

 On 13 March 1914, fourteen passengers killed and thirty-two injured when the Temora mail train crashed into a stationary train.

 Moss Vale, 1914

 On 12 May 1914, one killed and five injured in the vicinity of Bong Bong Bridge when an express goods train from Goulburn crashed into the rail trolley on which they were travelling.

+Yass accident, 1916

+On 6 May 1916, a driver was accidentally killed by a train at Yass Junction Railway Station.

 Hurstville train disaster, 1920

 On 30 August 1920, five people were killed when a train shunted into the back of a locomotive at Hurstville station.

-The Aberdeen Accident, 1926
+Aberdeen accident, 1926

 Derailment of Brisbane Express caused by faulty track and collapse of flood openings by washaways.
 Five people were killed and 39 injured.